mcsandeep/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 ##### Tyk Operator

  Currently this feature is not yet documented with a Tyk Operator example for configuring an API to use plugin bundles.
-For further details please [contact us](https://tyk.io/contact).
+For further details please reach out and contact us on the [community support forum](https://community.tyk.io).

 ---